Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_0_intro.md

     `/scratch/courses01/<username>/nextflow-on-hpc-materials/part1`

 Press Enter and the window will refresh.
 Now the window is loaded at today's working directory, since everything we will be doing in part 1 of this workshop will be within this folder.

+!!! question "Did everything work correctly?"

+    The above setup steps are vital for the rest of the workshop.
+If you ran into any issues, please react with a **":material-close:{ .close } No"** and we can help out before we move on.

+    Otherwise, if you're ready to move on, please let us know by reacting on zoom with a **":material-check:{ .check } Yes"**.

 We are now ready to get started with the workshop!